smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 |          2 | Sarah     | Shultz   |  90000.00 |          3 | 85000.00 |
 ```

-You can also create temporary tables via the `INTO` statement in a query.
-This works in SQL Server and each database system has slightly different syntax for temporary tables.
+You can also create temporary tables via the `INTO` statement in a SQL statement.
+This works in Microsoft SQL Server and each database system has slightly different syntax for temporary tables.

 ```sql
 SELECT  *